 What No One Tells You About GLP-1s and Eating Disorder Recovery

-GLP-1 medications are a defining moment in our culture right now.
+GLP-1s are having a moment right now.
 You can’t scroll social media or go to a family gathering without hearing about GLP-1s.
 The dominant message is that these medications are the miracle solution for weight loss.
 If you’re in eating disorder recovery, or simply don’t want to take these medications, the conversation can feel complicated and triggering.
-As an eating disorder therapist in Philadelphia, I have a lot of thoughts about this time in history.
+As an eating disorder therapist in Philadelphia, I have a lot of thoughts about this cultural moment.

 What are GLP-1s?